ashuppal/Pedometer/README.md

 # Pedometer

-This is a simple pedometer app.
+This is a simple pedometer React Native app.

 It uses the Expo Pedometer to detect steps and displays the number of steps taken.